jgallred/simplemessage/README.md

 You can also pass messages directly to your views.

 ###Show a view with a message###
-Now you can also pass messages directly to your views.

     return View::make('item.list')
       ->withMessage('Your item was added.', 'success')